 Brittle diabetes: When a person's blood sugar level often shifts very quickly from high to low and from low to high.

-Calorie: Energy that comes from food.
-Some foods have more calories than others.
-Fats have more calories than proteins and carbohydrate.
+Calorie: Energy that comes from food; some foods have more calories than others.
+Fats have more calories than proteins and carbohydrates.
 Most vegetables have few.